 — The broken trident becomes tinted with orange when the note is held up to the light.

-— A color-shifting ‘thread’ that changes color from red to green when the note is tilted.
+— A color-shifting ‘thread’ that changes color from red to green when the bill is tilted.

 — A hidden number ’50’, only seen at certain angles.